Now with the Manuscript Addition to the

-[spacing not in the original]) he yet preferred, wherever possible, his national idiom.
+[contrary hereto on September 11, 1817 to friend Zmeskall, K. 655: “The reply from London … merely in English language, do you know then no one who could translate the letter to us also only orally?”]) he yet preferred, wherever possible, his national idiom.
 If he could have had it his way all his works would have been published in print with German title sheets … Among Germany’s poets Göthe was and remained his darling.
 Also in other fine arts and sciences he had, without showing off, more than just superficial knowledge;

 with particular pleasure he talked in the intimate circle